appleneil/storybook-react/README.md

 In this repository:

 - `src`: the react components and stylesheets
-- `stories`: the list of stories representing components in different states
+- `components`: the different components, their scss files and their stories

-This project use the tool `Storybook`: https://storybook.js.org/
+This project uses the tool `Storybook`: https://storybook.js.org/

-Please see the relative documentation for more explanations: https://storybook.js.org/docs/basics/introduction/

 ## Prerequisites